 How is a latex allergy treated?

 Your healthcare provider may give you certain medicines to ease your symptoms.
-They may prescribe an epinephrine autoinjector to treat anaphylaxis.
+They may prescribe epinephrine, such as an epinephrine autoinjector or nasal spray, to treat anaphylaxis.
 The only way to treat or prevent this type of allergy is to stay away from items with latex.
 Products that may have latex are:

 • Balloons